Images of Cold Sores (Orofacial Herpes) (14)

-Most HSV infections are easy for physicians to diagnose.
-On occasion, however, a swab from the infected skin may be sent to the laboratory for viral culture, which takes a few days to grow.
+Most HSV infections are easy for health professionals to diagnose.
+On occasion, however, a swab from the infected skin may be sent to a laboratory for viral culture, which takes a few days to grow.
 Blood tests may also be performed.

 Untreated HSV infections will go away on their own, but medications can reduce the symptoms and shorten the duration of outbreaks.
 There is no cure for HSV infection.

-Other people have recurrent infections that are frequent enough or severe enough to justify suppressive therapy, in which medications are taken every day in order to decrease the frequency and severity of attacks.
+Other people have recurrent infections that are frequent enough or severe enough to justify suppressive therapy, in which medications are taken every day to decrease the frequency and severity of attacks.

-If you develop tender, painful sores in the mouth or on the lips or nose, see a physician.
+If you develop tender, painful sores in the mouth or on the lips or nose, see a health professional.

-Contact your doctor immediately if an HSV outbreak has not gone away in 2 weeks, if you are not eating or drinking because of the pain, or if you develop blisters or sores near your eye.
+Contact your health professional immediately if an HSV outbreak has not gone away in 2 weeks, if you are avoiding eating or drinking because of the pain, or if you develop blisters or sores near your eye.